 A networking event took place before the awards ceremony.
 When Fumikazu Masuda, Chair of Judges, four judges and Kao Corporation Senior Managing Executive Officer Toshiaki Takeuchi shared with each child their impressions of the child's entry and why they were chosen, the children spoke about the messages and the thoughts expressed in their paintings, with a smile on their face.

 At the awards ceremony that followed, Masuda commented that he very much enjoyed the screening process because this year many entries were filled with more hope than ever before, and that the dream world by the children is encouraging for adults, including himself.
 Takeuchi then awarded commemorative plaques and gifts to the winners.

 The winner of "eco together" - Planet Earth Grand Prix was eight-year-old Suriya Patoomwan from Thailand, whose entry had a unique composition and strong message.
 Representing all the winners he gave a speech and said, "I like my town with lots of animals and lush nature.
 But there are people who throw garbage in the pond.
 I think the earth is feeling sad.
 I would like to maintain a clean environment with everyone."
 The speech conveyed Suriya's gentle feelings toward nature and how he felt it important to work on saving the environment together with everyone.

-In the interviews following the awards ceremony, each winner spoke of the environment of their countries and regions, and of the messages they expressed in their paintings.
+In the interviews following the awards ceremony, each winner spoke of the environment of their residential areas, and of the messages they expressed in their paintings.
 Although they looked tense when they arrived, they were relaxed with each other by the end of the ceremony, with some children enjoying conversations and photoshoots with a smile.